containerd/nydus-snapshotter/README.md

 ### Start Container on Node

-Containerd can start container with specified snapshotter, so legacy method like `nerdctl` or `ctr` needs to specify the `nydus` snapshotter when start container.
+Containerd can start container with specified snapshotter, so `nerdctl` or `ctr` needs to specify the Nydus snapshotter when start container.

 A CLI tool [ctr-remote](https://github.com/dragonflyoss/image-service/tree/master/contrib/ctr-remote) is alongside.
-Use nydus `ctr-remote` to pull nydus image or start container based on nydus image.
+Use Nydus `ctr-remote` to pull Nydus image or start container based on nydus image.

 ```bash
 $ sudo ctr-remote image rpull ghcr.io/dragonflyoss/image-service/nginx:nydus-latest